 - Talk with a counselor or therapist.
 A type of counseling called cognitive behavioral therapy (CBT) can help your chronic pain by changing the way you think about it.
 CBT can also improve your mood, sleep, and ability to move.

-What do I need to know if I take narcotic medicine for chronic pain?
+What do I need to know if I take prescription pain medicine?

-- Do not mix narcotics with other narcotics.
+- Do not mix prescription pain medicines.
 This can cause an overdose of medicine, which can become life-threatening.
 Read labels.
 Make sure you know the ingredients in all of your medicines.

-- Do not drink alcohol when you take narcotics.
-It is not safe to mix narcotics with alcohol or illegal drugs.
+- Do not drink alcohol when you take prescription pain medicine.
+It is not safe to mix narcotics or opioids with alcohol or illegal drugs.

-- Narcotics may impair your ability to drive or work safely.
+- Prescription pain medicine may impair your ability to drive or work safely.
 They may also cause dizziness and increase your risk for falling.

-- Store narcotics in a safe location at home.
+- Store prescription pain medicine in a safe location at home.
 Keep your medicine away from children and other people.
 Never share your medicine with anyone.